 When you have finished the course with a C- or better, send your transcripts to Admissions at CU to apply the credit to your record.
 Once you see the course appear on your degree audit, you may need to contact your advisor again in order to have it "pointed" and fulfill the correct major requirement.

 Because they are not!
 CU will accept transfer credit for courses passed with a C- or better at another institution, but will not factor these grades into your CU GPA.

 First off, prepare yourself to be as respectful as possible to everyone you speak with regarding the situation.
 The first step is to speak with your instructor; it is possible they can offer a fuller explanation of why the grade was assigned and resolve the situation to your mutual satisfaction.
 If the course had Teaching Assistants who graded the material, you should start your discussion with the TA, and progress to the course instructor if necessary.
 If you speak with the person who graded you and do not feel that your concerns have been addressed, you can view the College policy on grade appeals.
 You may also find more resources for starting this conversation in the Ombuds Office's guide to talking with a professor about a grade.

-You can request an invitation to be added to the PSCI Community page on Canvas by completing a request form.
-Once you recieve the email invitation, you will need to accept it in order to be added to the page, see its content, and recieve notifications.
+To be added to the PSCI Community page on Canvas, please email email@example.com and request an invitation.
+Once you receive the email invitation, you will need to accept it in order to be added to the page, see its content, and receive notifications.